 - The purpose and goals of RRH have been made known to many agencies, departments and persons in government positions in Rockland County

 - Extensive research on successful recovery homes in the nation as well as organizations such as the National Association of Recovery Homes and Oxford House.

 What needs to get done:

-- Funding is needed to acquire additional homes as there is significant need for housing to assist a growing number of people in our community in their recovery process.
+- Funding is needed to expand our services as there is a significant need for more recovery homes in the lower Hudson Valley to assist a growing number of people in their recovery process.

 Principles for Success in Recovery